sul-dlss/cocina-models/docs/description_types.md

   * performers
   * preferred citation
     * The preferred form for citing a resource.
+  * presentation
+    * Technical requirements for accessing the resource, such as emulation environments.
   * provenance
     * The resource's origins and history.
   * publications